-Disclaimer Note that I am not arguing to eschew dedicated support for LATEX and package macros entirely - document semantics can be important, for example for accessibility reasons.
+Disclaimer I am not arguing to eschew dedicated support for IATEX and package macros entirely - document semantics can be important, for example for accessibility reasons.
 Additionally, while the translation presented here is surprisingly effective, it has clear limitations, especially on the scale of individual characters (see section 9).

-Hence, the contents of this paper should be seen as a reasonable fallback strategy usable in conjunction with dedicated support for macros.
-Indeed, RusTfX too currently implements (few) package macros as well, namely \url, \not and \cancel, \underbrace and \overbrace, \marginpar, \begin{wraphigh.
-Bat counterintuitively, so are TFX's stomach and (somewhat embarrassingly) \LaTeX.
+Hence, the ideas of this paper should be seen as a reasonable fallback strategy usable in conjunction with dedicated support for macros.
+Indeed, R{US}T_EX too currently implements (a few) package macros, namely \url, \not and \cancel, \underbrace and \overbrace, \marginpar, the {wrapfig} environment, and (somewhat embarrassingly) \LaTeX.

-In fact, if this paper has a purpose beyond reporting on what I consider to be an interesting experiment, it should be the following: Taking TeX primitives seriously pays off aesthetically, can spare a lot of work and effort, and where possible, I encourage developers of TFX-to-HTML converters to take them seriously in addition to dedicated support for macros.
+In fact, if this paper has a purpose beyond reporting on what I consider to be an interesting experiment, it should be the following: Taking T_EX primitives seriously pays off aesthetically, can save a lot of work and effort, and where possible, I encourage developers of TEX-to-HTML converters to take them seriously in addition to dedicated support for macros.

-Furthermore, many of the techniques described below are the result of more-or-less informed experimentation; in many cases, better ways to represent T_FX primitives in HTML might exist.
+Furthermore, many of the techniques described below are the result of more-or-less informed experimentation; in many cases, better ways to represent TEX primitives in HTML might exist.
 I appreciate feedback and suggestions for improvements.